THE BROADWAY FANTASY CAMP FAMILY INCLUDES

 Robert is known for his performance as the dual title characters in Jekyll & Hyde for which he received a Tony® Award nomination, a Drama Desk Award, a Fany Award, an Outer Critics Circle Award, and a Joseph Jefferson Award.
 Other Broadway credits include “Javert” in Les Miserables and “Norman Osborn / Green Goblin” in Spider-Man Turn Off The Dark.
 Robert has also been seen regionally in The Secret Garden at the Sacramento Music Circus, Enter the Guardsman and Antony and Cleopatra at The New Jersey Shakespeare Festival, and as “Victor” in Victor/Victoria, “Captain von Trapp” in The Sound of Music, “Sky Masterson” in Guys & Dolls, and “Jud Fry” in Oklahoma! at the Paper Mill Playhouse.

-Jennifer received a Tony® Award nomination for her performance in the critically acclaimed Broadway production Next to Normal, in which she also performed at Second Stage and Arena Stage in Washington, DC.
-Jennifer also starred as ‘Mary Jane’ in the original cast of the Broadway production Spiderman: Turn Off The Dark, with music/lyrics by U2.
+Jennifer received a Tony® Award nomination for her performance in the critically acclaimed Broadway production Next to Normal, which she also performed in at Second Stage and Arena Stage in Washington, DC.
+Jennifer also originated the role of Jean in American Psycho on Broadway, and starred as ‘Mary Jane’ in the original cast of the Broadway production Spiderman: Turn Off The Dark, with music/lyrics by U2.
 She made her Broadway debut in the original cast of Spring Awakening as the youngest cast member, at the age of 15.
 She started performing at the age of 10 in community theatre in Westchester, NY and began working professionally in NYC when she was 12, performing in The American Girl Revue (original cast), the role of ‘Alice’ in Inner Voices Solo Musicals Alice Unwrapped, and TV’s “Gossip Girl.”

 ANDRE DE SHIELDS

-Erin received a 2005 Tony® nomination for Best Actress in a Musical for Chitty Chitty Bang Bang.
-Other Broadway credits include ‘Cinderella’ in Into The Woods, ‘Luciana’ in The Boys From Syracuse and ‘Young Phyllis’ in Follies.
+Erin received a Tony® nomination for Best Actress in a Musical for Chitty Chitty Bang Bang.
+Other Broadway credits include Plaza Suite – starring Matthew Broderick & Sarah Jessica Parker – A Christmas Story, Nice Work if you can Get It, ‘Cinderella’ in Into The Woods, ‘Luciana’ in The Boys From Syracuse and ‘Young Phyllis’ in Follies.
 Encores!: Babes in Arms.
 Erin starred in Ken Ludwig’s original play Leading Ladies.
 Off-Broadway she appeared in Things You Shouldn’t Say Past Midnight.
 She appeared in the national tours of South Pacific, Beauty and the Beast and Cameron Mackintosh’s Martin Guerre (Hayes Award Nomination for Best Actress).
 Erin has been seen on television in “Law & Order” “Criminal Intent,” The Jury” and HBO’s “Everyday People.”
 Audiences have seen her at a variety of regional theatres, including Guthrie Theater, the Alley Theatre, the Cleveland Playhouse, Goodspeed Opera House and the Paper Mill Playhouse.

 BRANDON VICTOR DIXON

-Brandon first appeared on Broadway originating the role of ‘Harpo’ in The Color Purple, for which he was nominated for a Tony Award, and ‘Berry Gordy Jr.’ in Motown: The Musical.
+Brandon is most well known for playing Judas in NBC’s “Jesus Christ Superstar Live!”
+He first appeared on Broadway originating the role of ‘Harpo’ in The Color Purple, for which he was nominated for a Tony Award, and ‘Berry Gordy Jr.’ in Motown: The Musical.
 Other credits include: “Aaron Burr” in Hamilton (Broadway), ‘Eubie Blake’ in Shuffle Along (Broadway), and ‘Hayword Patterson’ in Scottsboro Boys (off-Broadway).
 Through his company, WalkRunFly Productions, he has co-produced the 2014 Broadway production of Of Mice and Men, which was nominated for a Drama Desk Award and Hedwig and the Angry Inch, which won a Tony Award.

 Colman, a Tony Award® nominee for The Scottsboro Boys, is also well known for his performances in the Broadway musical Passing Strange and as ‘Billy Flynn’ in the Broadway revival of Chicago.
-He also starred in the 2012 off-Broadway revival of Blood Knot.
+He wrote the book for the Summer, the Donna Summer Musical as well as starring in the 2012 off-Broadway revival of Blood Knot.
 His autobiographical solo show A Boy and His Soul won the Lucille Lortel (Best Solo Show) and GLAAD Media Award (Best Theater Broadway or off-Broadway) and was nominated for the Drama Desk, Audelco and Drama League Awards.
 His regional and off-Broadway credits include The American Conservatory Theater, Berkeley Rep, The Guthrie, Long Wharf, Hartford Stage, New York Shakespeare Festival/Public Theater, Eugene O’Neill Playwrights Conference, Sundance Theater Lab, San Jose Rep, California Shakespeare Theater and Manhattan Class Company.
 He has a few films slated for release: Newlyweeds, Hairbrained,Culling Hens, Lucky Dog directed by Phil Morrison, Red Hook Summer directed by Spike Lee and Office Seekers directed by Steven Spielberg.

 RENEE ELISE GOLDSBERRY